 - Implementing ASO for Your Google Play Store Listing

-There are currently more than 5,3 million mobile applications on the biggest stores: Apple App Store and Google Play.
-The stores keep on growing exponentially and getting more competitive, so achieving a good visibility on the stores has become the biggest challenge for developers and marketers.
+There are currently, more or less, around 5 million mobile apps and games on the biggest stores: Apple App Store and Google Play Store.
+The stores keep on growing exponentially and getting more competitive, so achieving good visibility on the stores has become the biggest challenge for developers and marketers.

 App Store Optimization is an essential strategy for mobile iOS & Android businesses, and a great solution to maximize visibility, improve search rankings, increase the conversion rate and drive more organic installs.